 For instance, while both are made from the chardonnay grape, you may be amazed at the variance in flavors between a Napa Valley Chardonnay and a Chablis (pronounced “shah-BLEE”).
 The former will be packed with aromas of baked apples and cooked lemon, whereas the latter unoaked Chablis is celebrated for its purity in aroma and taste, and will be void of the classic California notes of butter and oak.
 When searching for a Riesling, keep in mind that a Riesling with a lower alcohol percentage will give way to sweeter wine types than a Riesling with higher alcohol content.

-A general rule of thumb is “Old World” wine coming from Europe may be significantly more earth-driven, with enticing notes of mushroom, tobacco, or barnyard, compared to more fruit-centered wines coming from New World regions such as South America or the United States.
+A general rule of thumb is that “Old World” wine coming from Europe may be significantly more earth-driven, with enticing notes of mushroom, tobacco, or barnyard, compared to more fruit-centered wines coming from New World regions, such as South America or the U.S.

 2. Price is not always indicative of quality

 You do not have to spend $200 to enjoy a nice bottle of wine.
 Three main factors to consider when looking into the price of wine are its vintage, oak, and origin.

 For instance, a solid Barolo may cost you between $75–100.
-Aged in oak barrels for at least 3 years, this wine still has "room to grow," so to speak.
+Aged in oak barrels for at least three years, this wine still has "room to grow," so to speak.
 A Barolo wine is great to save for special occasions as these can continue to age for 10 years or more in the bottle after they have been released.

 In contrast, In Good Taste offers two Cabernet Sauvignon wines out of California, priced at $25–35; they present many of the same qualities and characteristics found in cabernet, which is great to drink when you buy it, with a slightly lighter body.
 Crafted by our skilled winemaker to be bold, audacious, and fruit-forward, the Game Theory Cabernet Sauvignon from Alexander Valley and Game Theory Cabernet Sauvignon from Paso Robles present the cabernet grape infused with the elements of their respective regions.